Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Background

-We aim to learn an agent that can solve arbitrary long-horizon goal-reaching tasks with image observation and language goals.
-To achieve this, we consider planning, which combines goal-conditioned policies trained to accomplish sub-goals with a planner that decomposes a long-horizon task into $K$ short-horizon sub-goals.
-Specifically, the planner chooses $K$ sub-goals, $g_1, \ldots, g_K$, and attempts to accomplish them one by one.
-At every time step $t$, for different sub-goal $g_k$, a goal-conditioned policy $\pi(a_t\mid s_t,g_k)$ samples an action $a_t$ considering the current state $s_t$.
-A key benefit of this planning-based approach is that the same set of sub-goals can be reused and composed flexibly to carry out various tasks.
-In this paper, we employ an LLM-based planner to leverage its encoded abundant knowledge.
+We aim to develop an agent capable of solving long-horizon goal-reaching tasks using image observations and language goals.
+To accomplish this, we propose a combined approach involving goal-conditioned policies (termed controllers) and a planner.
+The goal-conditioned policies are trained to complete sub-goals, while the planner decomposes long-horizon tasks into a series of $K$ short-horizon sub-goals, $g_1, \ldots, g_K$, to be executed by the controller.
+At each time step $t$, the goal-conditioned policy $\pi(a_t\mid s_t,g_k)$ generates an action $a_t$ based on the current state $s_t$ and the specified sub-goal $g_k$.